aadyaAi/Instagram-/Terms of Service.md

 - __Service__ refers to the Application.

 - __Terms and Conditions__ (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
-This Terms and Conditions agreement has been created with the help of the [Terms and Conditions Generator](https://www.termsfeed.com/terms-conditions-generator/).
 - __Third-party Social Media Service__ means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.

 - __You__ means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.